twilio/twilio-video-app-ios/README.md

 ## Twilio iOS Video App

 This app is a sample video conferencing app that uses [Twilio's Programmable Video SDK](https://www.twilio.com/docs/video/ios).
 Twilio uses the app internally for testing.
 The open source app can be easily configured by external developers to try out real-time video and audio features.
-The project is mostly Objective-C but we are converting to Swift!
+Converting Objective-C code to Swift is in progress.

 ![room](https://user-images.githubusercontent.com/1930363/68900838-f2e1f100-06f1-11ea-8ac6-7c154fa5ee2f.png)